 There are no universal rules for who requires 10-Hour or 30-Hour courses.
 Certain states or types of employers require it, so check local and industry practices.

-Generally speaking, workers in higher-risk fields need OSHA 10-Hour General Industry Training.
+Generally speaking, workers in higher-risk fields need OSHA 10 certification in 10-Hour General Industry Training.
 That includes healthcare, factory operations, manufacturing, and warehousing.

 Any workers that perform specialized tasks regulated under 1910 will need additional coursework.
 Foremen, engineers, supervisors, project managers, and safety specialists will need OSHA 30-Hour General Industry Training.